Discover more from Anchorage Memories VIP Club

 Mary, of Anchorage Memories, always looked forward to her special Fur Rendezvous snack.

-Check out Mary’s story about Fur Rondy Corn Dogs right now.
+Take a look at Mary’s story about Fur Rondy Corn Dogs and enjoy.

 Fur Rendezvous Parade Memories

 Yes, you were cold, but you didn’t care.
 The Fur Rondy parade was all for fun as it made its way down 4th Avenue to the delight of all.

 In 1965, Michael Landon who played “Little Joe” on the hit TV series Bonanza, was the Grand Marshal of the Fur Rendezvous parade.

 Click on the link below.
 There is no sound.